 This brochure describes the benefits of Health Plan of Nevada, Inc. ("HPN") a UnitedHealthcare company, under our contract (CS 1942) with the United States Office of Personnel Management ("OPM"), as authorized by the Federal Employees Health Benefits ("FEHB") law.
-Customer Service may be reached at (702) 242-7272 or 1-877-545-7378 or through our website: www.uhcfeds.com.
+Customer Service may be reached at 1-877-545-7378 or through our website: www.uhcfeds.com.
 The address for HPN's administrative office is: